BrandonRoos/BrandonRoos/README.md

 ---

 ## 🎯 Objective
-I am seeking a position in cybersecurity where I can:
+I am seeking a position in SOC or NOC where I can:
 ✅ Leverage my **Bachelor's degree in Information Technology** (specializing in Data Networking and Cyber Security).
 ✅ Apply my **Master’s studies in Software Design and Management**.
 ✅ Ensure the **integrity of technological infrastructures** and **safeguard digital assets** from cyber threats.